 Depositary Receipts.
 ADRs as well as other "hybrid" forms of ADRs, including European Depositary Receipts ("EDRs") and GDRs, are certificates evidencing ownership of shares of a foreign issuer.
 These certificates are issued by depository banks and generally trade on an established market in the United States or elsewhere.
 The underlying shares are held in trust by a custodian bank or similar financial institution.
 The depository bank may not have physical custody of the underlying securities at all times and may charge fees for various services, including forwarding dividends interest and shareholder information regarding corporate actions.
 ADRs may be available through "sponsored" or "unsponsored" facilities.
 A sponsored facility is established jointly by the issuer of the security underlying the receipt and a depositary.
-An unsponsored facility may be established by a depositary without participation by the issuer of the underlying security.
-Holders of unsponsored depositary receipts generally bear all the costs of the unsponsored facility.
-The depositary of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through, to the holders of the receipts, voting rights with respect to the deposited securities.
+An unsponsored facility may be established by a depositary without participation by the issuer of the underlying security security or to pass through facility.
+The depository of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through, to the holders of the receipts, voting rights with respect to the deposited securities.
 ADRs are alternatives to directly purchasing the underlying foreign securities in their national markets and currencies.
 However, ADRs continue to be subject to many of the risks associated with investing directly in foreign securities.
 These risks include foreign exchange risk as well as the political and economic risks of the underlying issuer's country.

 Derivative Instruments.
-In pursuing its investment objective, the Fund may, to the extent permitted by its investment objective and policies, purchase and sell (write) both put options and call options on securities, swap agreements, securities indexes, commodity indexes and foreign currencies, and enter into interest rate, foreign currency, index and commodity futures contracts and purchase and sell options on such futures contracts ("futures options") for hedging purposes, to seek to replicate the composition and performance of a particular index, or as part of its overall investment strategies.
-The Fund may also purchase and sell foreign currency options for purposes of increasing exposure to a foreign currency or to shift exposure to foreign currency fluctuations from one country to another.
-The Fund also may enter into swap agreements with respect to interest rates, commodities and indexes of securities or commodities, and to the extent it may invest in foreign currency-denominated securities, may enter into swap agreements with respect to foreign currencies.
-The Fund may invest in structured notes.
-If other types of financial instruments, including other types of options, futures contracts, or futures options are traded in the future, the Fund may also use those instruments, provided that such instruments are consistent with the Fund's investment objective.
+In pursuing its investment objective, each Fund may, to the extent permitted by its investment objective and policies, purchase and sell (write) both put options and call options on securities, swap agreements, securities indexes, commodity indexes and foreign currencies, and enter into interest rate, foreign currency, index and commodity futures contracts and purchase and sell options on such futures contracts ("futures options") for hedging purposes, to seek to replicate the composition and performance of a particular index, or as part of its overall investment strategies.
+Each Fund may also purchase and sell foreign currency options for purposes of increasing exposure to a foreign currency or to shift exposure to foreign currency fluctuations from one country to another.
+Each Fund also may enter into swap agreements with respect to interest rates, commodities and indexes of securities, and to the extent it may invest in foreign currency-denominated securities, may enter into swap agreements with respect to foreign currencies.
+Each Fund may invest in structured notes.
+If other types of financial instruments, including other types of options, futures contracts, or futures options are traded in the future, each Fund may also use those instruments, provided that such instruments are consistent with the Fund's investment objective.